adlynadika/OSProject/README.md

 exit
 ```

 6. Stop the container and run **docker ps -a**, and restart the container again.
-Is your file in the container still available?
+Is your file in the container still available?<br />
+Answer: Yes, the file is still available
 ```bash
 @adlynadika ➜ /workspaces/OSProject (main) $ docker stop goofy_panini
 goofy_panini